-Like we said, pigs love to communicate with each other.
+Pigs love to communicate with each other.
 But here's the sweetest fun fact you'll hear today: Momma pigs—otherwise known as sows—are often heard "singing" to their piglets while they're nursing.
-I'm not crying, you're crying.Continue to 11 of 13 below.
+I'm not crying, you're crying.Continue to 10 of 12 below.

 Pigs Can't Actually Sweat

 We've all said it hundreds of times: "I'm sweating like a pig."
 Well, this old adage is factually inaccurate because pigs actually don't sweat.
 They have very few sweat glands, making it nearly impossible for them to perspire.
 Their preferred method of cooling down?
 Splashing around in a body of water or a giant mud puddle.
-There's even an island in the Bahamas you can visit to cool off and swim around with them!Continue to 12 of 13 below.
+There's even an island in the Bahamas you can visit to cool off and swim around with them.Continue to 11 of 12 below.

 Pigs Don't Really "Pig Out"

 When it comes to piggies, there's no such thing as "eating like a pig" or "pigging out."
 It's true that pigs will eat just about anything—including garbage and human bones, according to some reports—but they tend to eat slowly, savoring each bite of food with their whopping 15,000 tastebuds.
 For reference, we humans only have about 9,000 tastebuds.Continue to 12 of 12 below.

 There's No Such Thing as Teacup Pigs

 Despite all of those cute Instagrams you've seen, teacup pigs are not a breed of pig.
 In fact, teacups don't exist at all.
 Rather, "teacup" is a name breeders give everyday potbellied pigs that have been malnourished or inbred to stunt their growth.